At ICHK, we are committed to harnessing the positive aspects of digital technology, whilst also striking a balance in its use.

 Whilst we recognise that the ability to use ICT effectively is a vital life skill, we have become increasingly aware of its disruptive power and the difficult battle that young people face in their capacity to use devices wisely.

-Across both schools we continue to deliver an exciting and relevant ICT curriculum, whilst also giving students plenty of opportunities to explore both real world interactions and experiences.
+We deliver an exciting and relevant ICT curriculum, whilst also giving students plenty of opportunities to explore both real world interactions and experiences.

-At Secondary the school laptop is the primary device for learning.
+The school laptop is the primary device for learning.
 The emphasis is on its positive use, balanced with other expressive technologies, including hand crafted notes, diagrams, simulations and prompts to thinking.